dotnet/designs/accepted/2020/asnreader/asnreader.md

     /// <returns>
     ///   a DateTimeOffset representing the value encoded in the UTCTime.
     /// </returns>
-    /// <exception cref="CryptographicException">
+    /// <exception cref="AsnContentException">
     ///   the next value does not have the correct tag --OR--
     ///   the length encoding is not valid under the current encoding rules --OR--
     ///   the contents are not valid under the current encoding rules
     /// </exception>
     /// <seealso cref="System.Globalization.Calendar.TwoDigitYearMax"/>
-    /// <seealso cref="ReadUtcTime(System.Security.Cryptography.Asn1.Asn1Tag,int)"/>
+    /// <seealso cref="ReadUtcTime(Asn1Tag?)"/>
-    public DateTimeOffset ReadUtcTime(int twoDigitYearMax = 2049) => throw null;
+    public DateTimeOffset ReadUtcTime(int twoDigitYearMax, Asn1Tag? expectedTag = default) => throw null;
-    public DateTimeOffset ReadUtcTime(Asn1Tag expectedTag, int twoDigitYearMax = 2049) => throw null;

     /// <summary>
-    ///   Reads the next value as a GeneralizedTime with tag UNIVERSAL 24.
+    ///   Reads the next value as a UTCTime with a specified tag, using a two digit year max from the reader options.
     /// </summary>
-    /// <param name="disallowFractions">
-    ///   <c>true</c> to cause a <see cref="CryptographicException"/> to be thrown if a
-    ///   fractional second is encountered, such as the restriction on the PKCS#7 Signing
-    ///   Time attribute.
-    /// </param>
     /// <returns>
+    ///   a DateTimeOffset representing the value encoded in the UTCTime.
+    /// </returns>
+    /// <exception cref="AsnContentException">
+    ///   the next value does not have the correct tag --OR--
+    ///   the length encoding is not valid under the current encoding rules --OR--
+    ///   the contents are not valid under the current encoding rules
+    /// </exception>
+    /// <seealso cref="System.Globalization.Calendar.TwoDigitYearMax"/>
+    /// <seealso cref="ReadUtcTime(int,Asn1Tag?)"/>
+    public DateTimeOffset ReadUtcTime(Asn1Tag? expectedTag = default) => throw null;

+    /// <summary>
+    ///   Reads the next value as a GeneralizedTime with a specified tag.
+    /// </summary>
+    /// <returns>
     ///   a DateTimeOffset representing the value encoded in the GeneralizedTime.
     /// </returns>
-    /// <exception cref="CryptographicException">
+    /// <exception cref="AsnContentException">
     ///   the next value does not have the correct tag --OR--
     ///   the length encoding is not valid under the current encoding rules --OR--
     ///   the contents are not valid under the current encoding rules
     /// </exception>
-    public DateTimeOffset ReadGeneralizedTime(bool disallowFractions = false) => throw null;
-    public DateTimeOffset ReadGeneralizedTime(Asn1Tag expectedTag, bool disallowFractions = false) => throw null;
+    public DateTimeOffset ReadGeneralizedTime(Asn1Tag? expectedTag = default) => throw null;
 }
 ```